LUC-Intro-to-Web-Development/cpst-342-group-web-application-project-brianna-cat-chris-caroline/README.md

 - Intended target audience
    - The target audience for this app would be for Chicago locals who are looking for Chicago restaurants that have other Chicago locals' stamp of approval.
 - Identify the various pages your application will have and describe what users will be able to accomplish
+   - Page 1: Home Page - The app opens on the Home page.
+The home page features a new review of a restaurant/a different restaurant each day.
+That is the only thing on the home page.
+   - Page 2: The Map - The map features the restaurants contained in the app.
+It also offers a customizable feature.
+   - Page 3: Search - The search page serves a dual purpose.
+It allows the user to either browse by cuisine or search specific terms in a search bar.
 - Identify three goals of the application
+   - Goal 1: Feature and promote local Chicago restaurants all in one place, and only Chicago restaurants.
+   - Goal 2: Provide reviews of each restaurant.
+   - Goal 3: Allow for a customizable map: users can plot their own restaurant points on a map, add private notes about the restaurant, and be able to save the map.
 - Identify tools/software you will use to complete the project.
    - We will be using Github Codespaces as a collaborative work environment.
 In terms of languages, we will be using JavaScript, Express.js, and SQLite.
 To access these Chicago reviews, we will be using a Rest-based Web API.
 Finally, we will be hosting the app using Heroku.
 * I suggest using an online coding environment that will allow your team to work collaboratively and practice git commands.
 A few are listed below.